 A lottery was conducted for this retreat; applications were due by November 12, 2019.

-This retreat is full with a wait list of over 250 people.
+This retreat is full with a wait list of over 160 people (for 100 spaces).
 Please consider choosing another retreat.

 All scholarship funds have been awarded.